Important Considerations Before You Submit an Abstract

 - Designated presenting author (of either an oral technical or poster)

-must be registered for Plant Health 2022 by June 10.
-Late-Breaking poster submitters must register by June 30.
+must be registered for Plant Health 2023 by June 15.
 Failure to register will result in your abstract being withdrawn from the meeting.

 - Abstracts should be proofed to make sure all authors and affiliations were accepted to the online form.